Scorpi-ON/BlackCatMuzzle-rEFInd/README.md

 # BlackCatMuzzle

-## Dark theme for rEFInd with a black cat muzzle on a background

-[rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI-based systems.
+## [rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI-based systems.
 This is a clean, dark and cute theme for it.

 ### Usage